The Mind Robber: In print

 A novelisation of this serial, written by Peter Ling, was published by Target Books in November 1986.

 Home media

 The Mind Robber was released on VHS in May 1990 and released on Region 2 DVD on 7 March 2005, and in North America on 6 September 2005.

+Tales of the TARDIS

+A special edition of the episode aired on BBC iPlayer on 1 November 2023, in the spin-off Tales of the TARDIS.
+The episode opens with the characters Jamie and Zoe in the "Memory TARDIS" and talk about past adventures, the episode is then played in full.

 Critical analysis

 A book length study of the serial, written by Andrew Hickey, was published as part of The Black Archive series from Obverse Books in 2016.

 The serial was covered in volume 13 of the Doctor Who: The Complete History book series, which reprinted Andrew Pixley's 'Archive' features from Doctor Who Magazine and the various Doctor Who Magazine Special Editions, as well as new articles created specifically for the book.